Internal plastering - plastering

 - Make sure that all test certificates for the materials being used are submitted to the consultant and approval for the method statement submitted from the consultant.

-- Make sure that all masonry works fully completed, including electrical pipe works, D.P boxes, switch boxes, door, window frames etc., where Internal plastering works are intent to start.
+- Make sure that all masonry works fully completed, including electrical pipe works, D.P boxes, switch boxes, door, window frames etc., where Internal plastering works or Plastering in Building construction are intent to start.

 - All concrete surfaces must be hacked properly with deep and closely spaced by 25 mm wide and 25 depth.